laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-08-sfn/index.md

   to gratings exhibits sparse and precise spiking to natural scenes.
 Work is under way to show to which extent this feature is specific for the feedforward vs recurrent nature of the modelled circuit.
-authors:
-- Jens Kremkow
-- Laurent U Perrinet
-- Pierre Baudot
-- Manu Levy
-- Olivier Marre
-- Cyril Monier
-- Yves Frégnac
-- Guillaume S Masson
-- Ad M Aertsen
-date: 2008-01-01
 featured: false
-grants:
-- facets
-publication: '*Proceedings of the Society for Neuroscience conference*'
-publication_types:
-- inproceedings
-title: 'Control of the temporal interplay between excitation and inhibition by the statistics of visual input: a V1 network modelling study'
-tags:
-- primary-visual-cortex
-- sparse-coding
-- spiking-neural-networks
 categories:
 - Behavioural Neuroscience
 - Biological Neuroscience
 - Computational Neuroscience
 - Education
 - Visual Neuroscience
+tags:
+- primary-visual-cortex
+- sparse-coding
+- spiking-neural-networks
+publication: '*Proceedings of the Society for Neuroscience conference*'
+publication_types:
+- inproceedings
+grants:
+- facets
 ---
 * see this subsequent paper in the [Journal of Computational Neuroscience]({{< ref "/publication/kremkow-10-jcns/index.md" >}})